yefengjie/HiRecyclerView/README.md

-# YfRecyclerView
+# Yf List Recycler View
-a economic recycler view with functions list below:
+a powerful list recycler view to replace list view, with function belows:

-1.add header view

-2.add footer view
+1.header and footer view

-3.auto load more
+2.auto load more

-4.pull to refresh
+3.pull to refresh

-5.empty display

-6.loading display
+4.list divider

-7.error display
+5.change display mode (data,empty,error)

-8.divider

-9.add recycler view inside recycler view demo
+6.add recycler view inside recycler view demo

 ## How To Use